hegoimanzano/ICASCM2025/01_build_model.md

 - **Saturate with water** Insert water molecules and ions into the pore region using pyCSH or a packing algorithm.
 Reach realistic densities by filling until the desired target pore solution density is reached or by MD relaxation.

 > ✏️ **Novel users** will have to follow the the instructions to build 10 unique C-S-H models using the pyCSH code.
-The final models should be orthogonal, have a C/S ratio 1.4, a w/S ratio of 1.3, a C-S-H surface of least 2.25nm^2, and a pore space of aprox 2nm filled with water and 10NaCl ion pairs.
+The final models should be orthogonal, have a C/S ratio 1.4, a w/S ratio of 1.3, a C-S-H surface of least 1.5 nm$^2$, and a pore space of aprox 2nm filled with water and 10NaCl ion pairs.
 The files must be written in lammps_xxxx format. _Estimated time XXX min_.

 > ✒️ **Advanced users** will have to follow the the instructions to build 10 unique C-S-H models using the pyCSH code **_and packmol_** (do not saturate the pore space automatically!).
-The final models should be orthogonal, have a C/S ratio 1.4, a w/S ratio of 1.3, a C-S-H surface of least 2.25nm^2, and a pore space of aprox 2nm filled with water and 10NaCl ion pairs.
+The final models should be orthogonal, have a C/S ratio 1.4, a w/S ratio of 1.3, a C-S-H surface of least 1.5 nm$^2$, and a pore space of aprox 2 nm filled with water and 10NaCl ion pairs.
 The files must be written in lammps_xxxx format. _Estimated time XXX min_.

 ---